-In this modern era, innovation plays a significant role and act as the new empowering tool.
-It has encouraged the expansion of the new plans of action, example, cloud-based kitchen that helps online food delivery (KPMG, 2016).
-A2B is very keen in utilizing this new forthcoming pattern in some way.
-With the changing needs of the end consumers, A2B came up with innovation by introducing online food delivery app along with their special series of royal veg biryani's in Bengaluru.
-K T Srinivasa Raja, managing director of Adyar Anand Bhavan desserts and snacks says, "A2B Online requesting app brings the flavor of the café's indulgences - be it south Indian or north Indian, tandoori or chinese, sweets and savories from the area nearest to your home.
-"This app enables one to command their preferred foodstuff and get it conveyed to their home in the briefest timeframe.
-A2B has come up with the new assortment which is added to their menu that is special dry fruit biryani which is accessible through online delivery app.
-Subsequently thy have come up with seven outlets in Bengaluru which will begin biryani conveyance facility: BTM, HSR, BG Road, Marathahalli, Electronic City, Whitefield and Indiranagar.
-(The Hindu business 2018).
+In this COVID invaded era, digital innovation plays a significant role and acts as a new empowering tool (Chaturvedi et al 2020).
+It has encouraged the expansion of the new plans of action, for example, a cloud-based kitchen that helps digital food delivery (KPMG, 2016).
+A2B is very keen on utilizing this new forthcoming pattern in some way.
+With the changing needs of the end consumers, A2B came up with innovation by introducing a digital food delivery app along with their special series of royal veg biryanis in Bengaluru.
+KT Srinivasa Raja, Managing Director of Adyar Anand Bhavan desserts and snacks says, "A2B Digital requesting app brings the flavor of the café's indulgences - be it South Indian or North Indian, Tandoori or Chinese, sweets and savories from the area nearest to your home.
+This app enables one to command their preferred foodstuff and get it conveyed to their home in the briefest timeframe.
+Moreover, A2B has come up with a new assortment which is added to their menu that is special dry fruit biryani which is accessible through a digital delivery app.

+Subsequently, they have come up with seven outlets in Bengaluru which will begin the biryani conveyance facility: BTM, HSR, BG Road, Marathahalli, Electronic City, Whitefield, and Indiranagar (The Hindu Business 2020).

-Strategic move for poised growth
+Strategic Move for poised growth

-According to Shokuhi, A. & Chashmi, S. (2019), strategies like cost differentiation, customer service or market development can always lead to growth of the business.
-In line with this, recently, A2B has appointed Deloitte to help them raise the capital to grow.
-(The Times of India, 2016).
-Prior to this, in the year 2000, A2B planned to enter the café business and set up A2B eateries along with Adyar Anand Bhavan sweet stalls and it had a tremendous impact on the growth of the company.
+According to Shokuhi, A. & Chashmi, S. (2019) management strategies like cost differentiation, customer service, or market development can always lead to the growth of the business.
+In line with this, recently, A2B has appointed Deloitte to help them raise the capital to grow (The Times of India, 2016).
+Before this, in the year 2000, A2B planned to enter the café business and set up A2B eateries along with Adyar Anand Bhavan sweet stalls and it had a tremendous impact on the growth of the company.
 It contributed significantly to the company's top line yet in addition it got more footfalls to their outlets and expanded the brand visibility.
-Around 25 Adyar Ananda Bhavan outlets are situated on national roadways in Karnataka TamilNadu,and AndhraPradesh.
-"Our goal is to have one of outlet at every 200km on every single national roadways crosswise over India" cities Srinivasa Raju.
+Around 25 Adyar Ananda Bhavan outlets are situated on national roadways in Karnataka Tamil Nadu, and Andhra Pradesh.
+"Our goal is to have one outlet at every 200km on every single national roadway crosswise over India" cites Srinivasa Raju.

-The largest presence of A2B was found in two urban areas that is Chennai (50 outlets) and Bengaluru (36 outlets).
+The largest presence of A2B was found in two urban areas is Chennai (50 outlets) and Bengaluru (36 outlets).
 Bengaluru and Chennai have a centralized kitchen from where foodstuffs are prepared and delivered to the different outlets.
 The kitchen in Chennai at Ambattur is more like a factory with automated machines (artificial intelligence) making most of the sweets with very little human intervention.
 Adyar Ananda Bhavan might be succeeding the plentiful home-made Indian nutrients chains that have become comfortable in raising private equity in recent years.